zhinst/zhinst-labber/docs/source/features/modules.rst

 The Sweeper Module allows the user to perform sweeps as in the Sweeper Tab of the LabOne User Interface.
-In general, the Sweeper can be used to obtain data when measuring a DUT's response to varying (or sweeping) one instrument setting while other instrument settings are kept constant.
+In general, the Sweeper can be used to obtain data when measuring a DUT's response to varying (or sweeping) instrument setting while other instrument settings are kept constant.

 The Labber driver defines 16 signal channels.
 Each channel can be set to a